samsonos/cms_api/docs/GenericCollection.md

     // Your code here
 }

-class MyFavouriteItemCollection extends MyItemCollection {
+// We extend our project MyItemCollection to use specific generic this project logic class MyFavouriteItemCollection extends MyItemCollection {
     // We change only path to index view, all other logic and things are used from MyItemCollection